projectured/projectured/README.md

 ### Donation ###

-You may want to donate to help this project by sending bitcoins (BTC) to 15XjRQUnSy8U7j2EFZyGFAi2KFnDnTEwqZ
+The less I need to work to pay my bills, the more I can work on ProjecturEd.
+Bitcoin donations are welcome to the following address: 15XjRQUnSy8U7j2EFZyGFAi2KFnDnTEwqZ

 ### Wiki ###